Role of the Court

 Leave to Appeal

 Most appeals are heard by the Court only if leave is first given.
-Leave to appeal is granted by the Court if the case involves a question of public importance or if it raises an important issue of law (or an issue of both law and fact) that warrants consideration by the Court.
+Leave to appeal is granted by the Court if, for example, the case involves a question of public importance or if it raises an important issue of law (or an issue of both law and fact) that warrants consideration by the Court.
 The Court’s decision whether to grant leave to appeal is based on its assessment of the public importance of the legal issues raised in the case in question.
 The Court thus has control over its docket and is able to supervise the growth and development of Canadian jurisprudence.

 The majority of applications for leave to appeal are decided by the Court on the basis of written submissions filed by the parties.
 The Court considers an average of between 500 and 600 applications for leave to appeal each year.
 The Court generally does not give reasons for its decisions on applications for leave to appeal.